Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 The site is now successfully deployed.

+## Credits

+### Content

+The Project- Boutique Ado module in the Code Institute Full Stack Diploma in Software Development Program formed the basis for this project.

+This site [Tick Tock watches](https://ticktockwatches.herokuapp.com/) also provided me with some ideas.

+## Acknowledgement
+The tutors, mentors and support staff at Code Institute

+Special thanks to Guido Cecilio Garcia, my Code Institute mentor, for his guidance and advice whilst working on this project.